 Though not as uncomfortable to talk about as other bodily functions, when guys have problems urinating, we are often unwilling to tell our medical providers about the issues.
-There are five (5) concerns that you should never ignore when it comes to voiding yourself of liquid waste.
+There are five (5) concerns you should never ignore when voiding yourself of liquid waste.

 - Going too often (especially at night)